ntino67/FISE_A3_SE_ENGEL_Axel/software-engineering-report.md

-Mini-Report: Introduction to Key Software Engineering Tools and Practices
+# Introduction to Key Software Engineering Tools and Practices

-1. Versioning Tools and Hosting Platforms
+## 1. Versioning Tools and Hosting Platforms

-Definition: Tools like Git and SVN (Subversion) are version control systems that manage changes to source code over time, allowing multiple developers to collaborate effectively.
+|> Definition: Tools like Git and SVN (Subversion) are version control systems that manage changes to source code over time, allowing multiple developers to collaborate effectively.

 Hosting Platforms: